 The extensive land of Iran which includes the vast part of the Iranian plateau has provided various climatic conditions as well as different ecosystems and beautiful scenery which offer a unique opportunity for Eco tourists.
 Considering the rich natural properties of the country, we hereby draw your attention to the following wonderful contrasts existing in Iran :

-Even more interesting is the difference of temperature, at the same time, in two areas close to each other, which provides such conditions that enable people to have winter and summer activities simultaneously.
-The tourists can do skiing in the Zagros or Alborz mountains and simultaneously with one hour flight would have the best summer activities at the Persian Gulf.
+Even more interesting is the difference in temperature, at the same time, in two areas close to each other, which provides such conditions that enable people to have winter and summer activities simultaneously.
+The tourists can do skiing in the Zagros or Alborz mountains and simultaneously with one hour flight would have the best summer activities in the Persian Gulf.

 Sixty-six km to the east of Tehran, on the way Tehran-Firuz Kuh road.
 Damavand is a small town set in a closed-off and well-watered valley below the foothills of Mount Damavand.
 During the summer season, its populations increase highly due to the seasonal holidays and natural features of this area.
 The natural views, picturesque landscapes, fresh weather, roaring rivers, fruit gardens, and vast green plateaus are the most attractive features of this area.
 Also, archaeological excavations have recorded a long history for this territory that backed to the Neolithic times fifth millennium BC.